 You might have symptoms you'd normally associate with having the flu.
 These can include a headache, lethargy, diarrhea, and appetite disturbances.

-Sleep disturbances tend to go with the territory when you stop taking medications too abruptly.
-You might have insomnia or be woken up often by nightmares.
+Sleep disturbances like insomnia tend to go with the territory when you stop taking medications too abruptly.
+You might have trouble sleeping or be woken up often by nightmares.

 Nausea is bad enough, but you might also have related symptoms, such as abdominal cramping, abdominal pain, and vomiting.